Environmental subsystem

-Environmental subsystems are central components of operating systems of the Windows NT type.
+Environmental subsystems are central components of the Windows NT operating system.
 They allow the operating system to run software developed for the platform in question.
-For example, Windows NT 4.0 has four environmental subsystems, viz Win32, DOS or Win16, OS/2, and POSIX, the latter of which is a Unix standard.
+For example, Windows NT 4.0 has four environmental subsystems: Win32, DOS or Win16, OS/2, and POSIX, the latter of which is a Unix standard.
 The latter resides primarily in the Dynamic Link Library posix.dll.